 - Sieve the flour and baking powder together in a large bowl.

 - Crack the eggs into a separate bowl or jug and pour in the sugar, oil and vanilla extract, if using.
-Whisk well until well combined and the sugar has dissolved.
+Whisk until well combined and the sugar has dissolved.
 Make a well in the centre of the flour and pour the oil/egg mixture into the flour along with the milk.

-- Whisk everything togther well until you have a smooth batter, scraping down the sides of the bowl with a scraper once or twice.
+- Whisk everything together well until you have a smooth batter, scraping down the sides of the bowl with a scraper once or twice.
 Stop mixing as soon as the batter is smooth and there are no streaks of flour visible.
 The batter should be quite thick - you don't want it as thin as single cream, but it shouldn't be as thick as cake batter.
 You might need to add an extra 25-50ml milk to reach the right consistency.
 Alternatively, place all the ingredients in a blender and briefly blitz to a batter.
 Allow the batter to rest for a few minutes while you heat the pan.

 - Your griddle or frying pan should now be nice and hot.
 If it's smoking, it's too hot so turn it down a little.
 A nice medium heat is perfect.
 Smear the pan with a little butter or flavourless oil and drop in spoonfuls of the mixture (I transfer the batter to a jug for easy pouring.)
 When bubbles appear on the surface, flip over and cook for two or three minutes.
 Keep the pancakes warm by wrapping them in a clean tea towel on a wire cooling rack.